Salty Snacks Market Shifts: The Rise of Palm Oil-Free Products?

 As Indian consumers become increasingly health-conscious, the salty snacks market is undergoing a significant transformation.
 The traditional reliance on palm oil as a key ingredient in snacks is being questioned.
 According to a recent Mintel Report on Salty Snacks in India, 39% of consumers agree that snacks made with palm oil are unhealthy.
 This sentiment is particularly strong among metro dwellers, who drive the demand for palm oil-free alternatives.

-PepsiCo India’s recent initiative to trial sunflower oil and palmolein as replacements for palm oil in their popular Lay’s chips is a commendable step towards aligning with consumer preferences.
+Leading brands like PepsiCo are responding by trialling sunflower oil and palmolein as replacements for palm oil in their popular Lay’s chips.
 This move addresses health concerns and reflects a growing trend where consumers seek transparency in product ingredients.
-It is essential for brands to communicate these changes effectively, as Mintel’s latest consumer data indicates that 50% of metro-dwelling consumers consider snacks made with palm oil unhealthy, and 39% of palm-oil-free claim seekers are willing to pay more for such products.
-This clearly indicates that the palm-oil-free claim will likely gain more traction in the future.
+It is essential for brands to communicate these changes effectively, as Mintel’s latest consumer data indicates that 50% of metro-dwelling consumers consider snacks made with palm oil unhealthy, and 39% of palm oil-free claim seekers are willing to pay more for such products.
+This clearly indicates that the palm oil-free claim will likely gain more traction in the future.

 Social media influencers are playing a pivotal role in this shift by inspiring consumers to scrutinise product labels and reduce their intake of unhealthy fats.
 Influencers like Revant Himatsingka, known as Food Pharmer, highlight the ubiquity of palm oil in packaged foods and urge consumers to cut down on its usage for health and environmental reasons.